 * For events which involve judging, any attempt by a participant to influence the result or subvert the competition will lead to immediate disqualification.

 * The BVAA does not provide insurance on artworks.
 Each artist is responsible for insuring their artwork.
-The BVAA is not responsible for reimbursement due to theft, breakage, vandalism, fire, water, natural disasters, or other acts of God.
+The BVAA is not responsible for reimbursement due to theft, breakage, accidents, vandalism, fire, water, natural disasters, or other acts of God.

 Prize Categories at BVAA Shows